shaaban01/GenomeAssembler/README.md

 # De Bruijn Genome Assembler

 This is a De Bruijn genome assembler written in C++.
-It is still under development
+It takes in a file of reads return the assembled genome into data/output.txt

 ## To Compile and Run